MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/9_web-mobile-app.md

 title: Web & Mobile App
 original-url: https://docs.microsoftcommunitytraining.com/docs/web-mobile-app
 ---

+# Web & Mobile App

 ## Learner experience

 #### It takes too much time to open the website on my browser / portal is responding very slowly
 It is possible that your infrastructure is unable to handle the high traffic load.
-Refer **[this article](https://docs.microsoftcommunitytraining.com/docs/scale-up-instance-configuration)** to upscale your platform and meet your growing needs.
+Refer **[this article](../infrastructure-management/configure-your-platform-infrastructure/4_scale-up-instance-configuration)** to upscale your platform and meet your growing needs.

 #### I can't open external links embedded inside the PDF document in the platform.
 For security reasons, we have disabled clicking on external links for the PDF document on the platform.
 Hence, you should not add any  link in PDF lesson file.

 #### Can learners change/update user profile fields ?
 Learners can change/update profile fields via profile section in the learners portal.
 Administrator can change these values via the bulk upload functionality.
-Refer [**this article**](https://docs.microsoftcommunitytraining.com/docs/add-multiple-users-to-the-group#steps-to-bulk-upload-users-to-specific-group) for more information.
+Refer [**this article**](../user-management/organize-users/4_add-multiple-users-to-the-group#steps-to-bulk-upload-users-to-specific-group) for more information.